 5. Integrate animals

-A healthy farm ecosystem provides habitat for animals large and small, including pollinators, earthworms, and all of the soil microbiology.
-Planned grazing, which mimics migratory herds of ungulates, is essential for soil health on rangeland: animals are moved quickly through pastures in one compact herd, giving grasses adequate time to recover in between grazing periods.
-Animals can also be used to graze cover crops or post harvest.
-Hedgerows or pollinator strips provide food and habitat for beneficial insects and earthworms thrive in healthy soil.
+A healthy ecosystem provides habitat for animals large and small.
+Planned grazing is essential for soil health on rangelands: mimicking migratory herds of ungulates, cattle are moved quickly through pastures, allowing adequate recovery time.
+Animals can be used to graze cover crops, beneficial insects find food and shelter in hedgerows or pollinator strips, and earthworms thrive in healthy soil.